gitbls/pistrong/README.md

 * `pistrong createca --vpnsankey my.special.vpnsankey`
     Create a new Certificate Authority using the vpnsankey as specified.
 The VPN SAN key is required and provides an extra level of security for iOS device authentication.

-* `pistrong add fred --device=iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
+* `pistrong add fred --device iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
 Add user fred, for the device named iPhone.
 Copy the necessary certs to `webdir`.
 Send fred email with links to the certs using `weburl`.
 The device name is optional and may help be used to help track where a cert is deployed.
 If --device is not specified, `dev` is used.
 In general, you should have `webdir`, `weburl`, and `random` configured in ~/.pistrongrc rather than specifying them on the command line.

 * `pistrong resend fred-iPhone --mail fred@otherdomain.com` Resend the email with the links to the certs to the specified email address.